mpcsb/testing_branch/_posts/2026-08-29-distillation-targeted-labels.md

 - the dataset contains too few examples of that kind;
 - the class definition is unclear at that boundary.

-All five are useful information.
+Any of these is worth knowing.

-This is particularly important with LLM supervision.
-LLMs are inconsistent, and the error rate tends to rise with the difficulty of the judgement.
-Repeating the same labelling request can produce a different answer, but asking the teacher again is not the only check available.
-A trained model gives us an independent, dataset-wide probe.
+LLM supervision makes this especially relevant.
+The same labelling request can produce different answers, and difficult judgements tend to be the least stable.
+Asking the teacher again is one check.
+A trained model gives us another, independent check over the entire dataset.

 ---